-We tend to give in areas of personal passion, or to places we care about.
+We tend to give in areas of personal passion or to places we care about.
 But is it possible we have this a bit backward?
 Isn’t it important to put God at the center of the equation and see what he thinks?
+How do you decide where to give?

-And how do we determine what God thinks in such a unique time as this?
+And how do we determine what God thinks in such a unique time as right now?

 God cares about each of us.
 He allows us to steward financial resources for his glory and our good.
 He knows that as we glorify him out of gratitude for his gifts to us, we experience true life.
 And he desires that we reflect his generosity through our giving.